NBKRedSpy/QM_SortToTabs/README.md

 ## Special Recycling Rules
 If the ship has the recycler and the recycler is not in use, the rules will treat the recycler as an 8th tab.

-If a rule targets the 8th tab but the recyler is not available or in use, the rule will not move the item.
+If a rule targets the 8th tab but the recycler is not available or in use, the rule will not move the item.
 However, if the property `AltTabNumber` is set, that tab will be used as the target instead.

-This allows a user to create a staging tab until the recycler is avaialbe.
+This allows a user to create a staging tab until the recycler is available.
 When the recycler is ready, running the sort on that tab will move the staged items to the recycler.

 Example: